connexcs/docs/docs/customer-portal/interconnect.md

 ## Number Normalisation and Denormalisation

-A phone number is converted into a standard, or normal, form through the process of normalization.
+A phone number gets converted into a standard, or normal, form through the process of normalization.
 It's tricky to compare two phone numbers to determine if they're the same if the digits aren't normalised.

-All numbers can be checked and handled effectively by Streem Center by converting them into a regular form.
+Streem Center can check and handle all the numbers by converting them into a regular form.

 The customer needs to specify which format you wish your number should be and we (carrier) will provide you with the same format.